tchawou-daniel/cybersec/README.md

 - Cross-site scripting(XSS)  (https://owasp.org/www-community/attacks/xss/)
 - ...

-## We are in the main branch, so the secure branch
+## We are in the code-insecure branch, so the insecure branch
 ### A) Injection SQL attack
 I didn't found a way to exploit this security breach with this Spring projet I tried with findOneInsecureAB(inside the MainController) and also with findOneInsecure inside the Task repository